-Our software services revenue retention rate was greater than 95% for year ended December 31, 2021, compared to being greater than 90% for the year ended December 31, 2019.
+Our software services revenue retention rate was greater than 95% for year ended December 31, 2021, compared to being greater than 90% for the year ended December 31, 2020, and greater than 95% for the year ended December 31, 2019.
 The lower retention rate in 2020 was primarily the result of the impact on revenue from the renegotiation of a certain customer contract.
 Excluding this customer, our software revenue retention rate exceeded 95% for all periods.
 We expect our software revenue retention rate to continue at or slightly below current rates.